grisha/grisha.github.com/source/_posts/2016-08-04-data-points.markdown

 What if instead of the first data point, the first 25s were "unknown" (recorded as NaN)?
 This would happen, for example, if the series heartbeat (maximum duration without any data) was exceeded.
-Note that even though the data point has a value of 2.0, it will get recorded as NaN.
+Even though the data point has a value of 2.0, it gets recorded as NaN.

 | Time  | Value | Recorded |
 |-------|-------|----------|